-Additionally, our students continue to show individual growth on the NWEA Measures of Academic Progress (MAP) assessment, which is used as our local district assessment for reading and math in all grades.
-In an effort to increase student achievement and close achievement gaps, the staff at Algonquin utilize a Multi-Tiered System of Support (MTSS) program targeting specific skills of students struggling in English Language Arts and Math.
-Data review meetings afford staff members an opportunity to utilize data from the NWEA MAP reading and math assessments, FastBridge progress monitoring software, formative and summative classroom and department assessments, and teacher perception data to identify specific learning needs of children.
-Algonquin offers intervention classes in reading and math for students who meet criteria.
-These classes have proven to be very beneficial to the participating students.
+Additionally, our students continue to show growth on the NWEA Measures of Academic Progress (MAP) assessment which is used as our local district assessment for reading and math in all grades, 6-8.
+In an effort to increase student achievement and close achievement gaps, the staff at Iroquois utilize a Multi-Tiered System of Support (MTSS) program targeting specific skills of students struggling in English Language Arts and Math.
+During data reviews, staff members utilize data from the NWEA MAP reading and math assessments to identify specific learning